pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 ```

 ```
-We learnt *few* songs in the class.
+We learned *new* recipe in the cooking class.
 Aditya has *four* books on his shelf.
-Bhavya wore a *red* dress.
+Bhavya wore a *traditional* dress.
 I like *cold* weather.
 Mihira is a *naughty* girl.
 ```

 ## True or False

-Classify the following statement as true of false.
+Classify the following statement as true or false.

 ```
 True